antoineMoPa/rocket_game/Readme.md

 What this means is that you can create your own game and publish it, but you must write a new fragment shader (I suggest you also change the JS code to make something different, but it is up to you).

-The music and sound effects have their own license found in their respective folders.
+The sound effects have their own license found in their respective folders.
 Some sound effects I used are in the public domain.